-The EU Member States that are party to the Unified Patent Court Agreement (UPCA) establishing the Unified Patent Court (UPC).
-As of June 2023 the Contracting Member States are all EU Member States except Spain, Croatia and Poland.
+The EU Member States that are party to, and have ratified, the Unified Patent Court Agreement (UPCA) establishing the Unified Patent Court (UPC).

 Matthew Ridley, Partner

 What is the Unified Patent Court?

 The Unified Patent Court (UPC) is a single court for settlement of disputes relating to both UPs and EPs for the EU Member States taking part in the UPC.